Content

 Text

-Our report “I just want to be me: Trans and Gender Diverse Communities Access to and Experiences of Palliative and End of Life Care" is based on first-hand research with trans and gender diverse communities and those working in end of life care.
+In 2023 we published our report “I just want to be me: Trans and Gender Diverse Communities Access to and Experiences of Palliative and End of Life Care".
+It is based on first-hand research with trans and gender diverse communities and those working in end of life care.

 The report found that despite best intentions and a willingness to get it right, staff working in end of life care feel they lack the knowledge and training to deliver appropriately inclusive care to trans and gender diverse people.
 The report also showed that some trans and gender diverse people have faced insensitivity from staff, received poor physical care, been misgendered or faced confusion over their identity.